Holidays and Traditions

 Ingathering/ Water Communion.
 Typically held late in August this service welcomes members and friends who have been away during the summer months.
 The Water Communion is a ritual in which we bring a small amount of water (either actual water from those regions or representative water) from journeys near and far and pour them into a communal vase.
 The waters both past and present symbolize our journeys in this life, and remind us that we travel together in covenanted relationship.
 A portion of the water gathered is saved to be included in the following year’s service and the remaining water is used to water the church garden.

 Holiday Pageant.
 This is a multi-generational service and may highlight any one of the many religious holidays that occur in December.
-Led by our Children’s Religious Education program, in recent years we have retold the story of Rudolph the Rednose Reindeer (2017) and a story created by our Minister, Rev. Ruth Vann Lillian, “How the Grinch Stole a Christmas Carol” or “Scrooge VS the Grinch” (2018).
+Led by our Children’s Religious Education program, in recent years we have retold the story of Rudolph the Rednose Reindeer (2017) and a story created by our former minister, Rev. Ruth Vann Lillian, “How the Grinch Stole a Christmas Carol” or “Scrooge VS the Grinch” (2018).
 This service typically occurs on the Sunday before Christmas.

 Christmas Eve Service.
 This candle light service lifts up the Christian message of hope and love in the birth of Jesus.
 It is held in the evening and is filled with singing carols.
 An offering is collected to support the MInister’s Discretionary Fund, which supports members and community concerns.